Skip to main content

 Scientific Foundation

-Based on cognitive psychology frameworks including Dual Process Theory (System 1 vs System 2), Experiential Learning Theory, and research on cognitive flexibility and decision-making styles.
+Based on Dual Process Theory (System 1 vs System 2), Experiential Learning Theory, and research on cognitive flexibility and decision-making styles.

 3